 February 1st, 2011 · 1 Comment · Music and Relaxation, Music and Surgery, Music Healing, Music in the Hospital, Music Medicine, Music Research, Surgery with Music

-We’ve known for a long time that listening to calm, comforting, soothing music before surgery could do the same thing as the drugs that are now given…and without the risk of adverse reactions or overly and unnecessarily sedating the patient.
-Today another study appeared also documenting this!
-Biol Res Nurs.
-2011 Jan 28.
-[Epub ahead [...]
+Patient anxiety can be debilitating before surgery of any kind.
+We’ve known for a long time that listening to calm, comforting, soothing music before surgery could do the same thing as the drugs…and without the risk of adverse reactions.
+Overly and unnecessarily sedating the patient should be avoided.
+Today another study appeared also documenting […]

 Tags: music before surgery